 - Begin the braiding by crossing over the third strand from the second group and placing it beside the second strand in the first group.
 Then, cross over the first strand from the first group and place it beside the first strand in the second group.
 Repeat this process until the whole challah is braided, then pinch the ends to seal and tuck the ends underneath.
 Gently pick up the loaf and place it on a lightly floured 11 by 17-inch cookie sheet.

-- Place the tray inside of a large, clean garbage bag and inflate the bag, tucking the ends underneath to seal.
-Let the challah prove in a warm place until doubled in size, about 1 hour.
+- Cover with plastic wrap and let it prove in a warm place until doubled in size, about 1 hour.

 - About 10 minutes before the bread is done proving, preheat the oven to 375 F.

 Baking the Challah (30 minutes + cooling)

-- Beat the egg yolk with a little water to thin it, then brush it on the risen challah.
+- Beat the egg yolk with a little water to thin it, then brush it on the risen loaf.

 - Stack the tray of challah on top of another cookie sheet to help prevent the base from cooking too quickly, then bake at 375 F for 10 minutes.
 Check the bread without opening the door, and if it's getting too dark, cover it with aluminum foil.

 - Lower the temperature to 325 F and bake for another 15-20 minutes.
 The bread should be a rich golden brown and have an internal temperature of 190 degrees.

-- Let the challah cool completely on a wire rack before slicing and serving to allow the crumb structure to set, about 1 hour.
+- Let the loaf cool completely on a wire rack before slicing and serving to allow the crumb structure to set, about 1 hour.
 Serve with salt or butter.